 Often deemed too small by NHL scouts and executives, undersized players frequently have a harder time breaking into the National Hockey League.
 Many are overlooked and go undrafted since they do not fit the traditional mould of a professional hockey player.
 However, smaller players have found their way into the NHL and made history.
 Smaller players like Martin St. Louis, Rod Gilbert, Marcel Dionne, Ted Lindsay, and Henri Richard were all of smaller stature, but pushed the boundaries and became essential to their teams and transformed NHL standards.

-Below are ten of the smallest hockey players, all under 5-foot-10 that have proven to be successful in the NHL, despite the challenge of being undersized.
+Below are ten of the smallest hockey players in the league today, all under 5-foot-10, who have proven to be successful in the NHL, despite the challenge of being undersized.

 Vital statistics: 5-foot-9, 173 pounds

 Yet another diamond in the rough mined by the Tampa Bay Lightning, Yanni Gourde had to wait a few years before he caught on in the NHL.
-After a prolific junior career in the Quebec Major Junior Hockey League (QMJHL) where he had an impressive 220 points (74 goals, 147 assists) in 199 games, he bounced around the American Hockey League (AHL) until the Lightning signed him in 2014.
+After a prolific junior career in the Quebec Maritimes Junior Hockey League (QMJHL) where he had an impressive 220 points (74 goals, 147 assists) in 199 games, he bounced around the AHL until the Lightning signed him in 2014.

 Gourde also helped the Lightning win back-to-back Stanley Cups in 2020 and 2021 where he joined Blake Coleman and Barclay Goodrow on arguably the best third line in the NHL.
-Through the two Cup runs, the trio scored 24 goals and 57 points and are one of the biggest reasons why the Lightning are a mini-dynasty right now.
-Unfortunately for them, they are all playing for different teams with Gourde, Coleman and Goodrow now members of the Seattle Kraken, Calgary Flames and New York Rangers respectively.
+Through the two Cup runs, the trio scored 24 goals and 57 points, and were one of the biggest reasons why the Lightning became a mini-dynasty for a while.

 Related: Gourde’s Legacy as the Lightning’s Determined, Underrated Star